-Envirotrade's N'hambita Community Carbon Project,xxxii a REDD project in Mozambique, constitutes multigenerational carbon slavery.
+Envirotrade's N'hambita Community Carbon Project, 32 a REDD project in Mozambique, constitutes multi-generational carbon slavery.
 For seven years, farmers receive an annual payment for as little as \$63 per family to plant and tend trees to offset pollution in Europe and the US, but the contract stipulates that they must continue to do so for 99 years.
-In the event that the farmers die, their children and their children's children have to continue to take care of the trees for free.xxxiii The Africa Report calls the N'hambita project "a clear case of carbon slavery."xxxii Furthermore, farmers are "growing" carbon instead of growing food.
+In the event that the farmers dig, their children and their This family withdrew from the project. children's children have to continue to take care of the trees for free.
+The Africa Report calls the N'hambita project "a clear case of carbon slavery."
+Furthermore, farmers are "growing" carbon instead of growing food.
 According to Via Campesina, this can undermine food security in the area, as farmers will dedicate time, labor and land to trees instead of sustenance.
 According to REDD Monitor, one of the two founders of Envirotrade, Robin Birley, was denounced by the South African Truth and Reconciliation Commission "for arming and training a paramilitary group that was involved in destabilizing South Africa's first democratic election."
 A warrant for his arrest was issued in relation to a stockpile of weapons obtained from Eugene de Kock, a colonel in the apartheid-era South African police.
 Birley was also "president of the Mozambique Institute in the early 1990s, which supported RENAMO, the South African-backed force that systematically committed war crimes and crimes against humanity during the civil war in Mozambique."
 The other founder of Envirotrade, Phillip Powell bankrolled the Chilean dictator Augusto Pinochet's luxurious bail residence while his extradition from the United Kingdom was pending for charges of crimes against humanity.
-Nonetheless, the N'hambita Project has not been sanctioned but hailed as an inspiring model on the United Nations Rio+20 websitexxxv and certified under the Climate, Community and Biodiversity Alliance Standard's Gold Level standard.xxxvi

-SERVITUDE - Democratic Republic of Congo
+Nonetheless, the N'hambita Project has not been sanctioned but hailed as an inspiring model on the United Nations Rio+20 website and certified under the Climate, Community and Biodiversity Alliance Standard's Gold Level standard.
+SERVITUDE - Democratic Republic of Congo According to "The DRC Case Study: The impacts of carbon sinks of Ibi-Batéké Project on the Indigenous Pygmies of the Democratic Republic of Congo" published by the International Alliance of Indigenous and Tribal Peoples of the Tropical Forests, Batwa Pygmies suffer "servitude" on the World Bank Ibi-Batéké